Table of Contents

 - Oppositely, the drug dronabinol can stimulate appetite in patients.

-In type 2 diabetics, the class of drugs called glucagon like peptide-1 have been shown to induce weight loss.
+In type 2 diabetics, the class of drugs called glucagon like peptide-1 has been shown to induce weight loss.
 They are often given as a secondary drug after metformin.

 The depot forms of birth control have been shown to cause increased weight gain and another form of birth control should be utilized until weight goals have been met.